 Although credit unions offer fantastic interest rates and terms on their new and used car loans, they don’t make them available to everyone — not even to all of their members.
 Credit unions are generally much smaller and have far fewer financial resources than do most commercial banks.
 Therefore, they must invest their members’ deposits and savings wisely.

-In addition to the credit union’s specific requirements outlined above, credit unions require basically the same types of assurances and documentation that commercial banks do.
-This is in regard to the approval of auto loan applications.
+In addition to the credit union’s specific requirements outlined above, credit unions require the same types of assurances and documentation that commercial banks do.
+This is concerning the approval of auto loan applications.
 Just as commercial banks do, credit unions require certain level credit scores and credit histories, an acceptable debt to income ratio and evidence of the ability to repay the debt.

 Certain credit unions may have even more stringent criteria and requirements for the approval of car loan applications.
 You should visit your local credit union and speak with a credit union loan officer to get more details concerning their specific requirements for a new or used car loan.